rust-lang/rust/active/0000-traits.md

 well-defined and cover more use cases.
 A high-level summary of the changes is as follows:

-1. Full support for proper generic traits ("multiparemeter type classes"), including a simplified version of functional dependencies that may evolve into associated types in the future.
+1. Full support for proper generic traits ("multiparameter type classes"), including a simplified version of functional dependencies that may evolve into associated types in the future.
 2. Generalize explicit self types beyond `&self` and `&mut self` etc,